Faculty with Research Interests

 For information regarding faculty visit the Department of Physics website.

-The undergraduate physics programs at Illinois Institute of Technology provide an excellent preparation for a number of professions including law (patent and intellectual property), health physics, business, and research.
-Graduates are prepared for immediate entry into positions in industrial and government research laboratories, and for graduate study in areas such as biophysics, solid-state physics, or high energy physics.
-Many undergraduates go on to obtain graduate degrees not only in physics, but in engineering disciplines, the health sciences, or computer science.
+The undergraduate physics programs at Illinois Institute of Technology provide an excellent foundation for a number of professions including research, teaching, law (patent and intellectual property), health (radiation) physics, business, and technical management.
+Graduates are prepared for immediate entry into positions in industrial, government, and small business/venture research laboratories, and for graduate study in areas such as biophysics, condensed matter, high energy, accelerator, astrophysics, or computational physics.
+Many undergraduates go on to obtain graduate degrees, not only in physics, but in related natural sciences, engineering disciplines, health sciences, or computer science.

 A student completing a Bachelor of Science (B.S.) degree in one of the physics programs will:

 - Gain experience with experimental techniques, instrumentation, and measurement processes.

 - Develop mathematical, computational, and data analytical skills.

 - Gain a wide knowledge of fundamental physics as it applies both to the everyday world and to understanding nature’s secrets.